Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 John Allen Baugh - Stifel, Nicolaus & Co., Inc.

 Good morning.
 Thanks for taking my question.
-I was curious and I know you don't want to give 2018 guidance, but a significant re-launch of Tempur.
-Will it be the normal cadence where in Q1 you sell off some floor models or whatever discounts or your retailers do, and then are there sample sales that mock up the margin a little in Q2.
+I was curious, and I know you don't want to give 2018 guidance, but a significant re-launch of Tempur.
+Will it be the normal cadence where in Q1 you sell off some floor models or whatever at discounts, or your retailers do, and then are there sample sales that muck up the margin a little in Q2?
 Any color around a significant new launch.
 Thank you.

 Scott L. Thompson - Tempur Sealy International, Inc.

 Sure.
 Sure.
 Appreciate your question and, look, we called out what we're doing in 2018 a little early.
 Obviously, you're experienced in this because you know these major launches kind of whipsaw the numbers quite a bit.
 Look, this is a major launch.
-This is every skew in Tempur.
+This is every SKU in Tempur.
 This is significant.
 This is expensive.
 And we believe it sets us up for the future in a great way.
 I mean, this is not a minor launch.
 It's probably 30,000 plus beds.

 Bhaskar Rao - Tempur Sealy International, Inc.

-The one thing I would want to highlight is when one thinks about 2018, got to keep 2017 in perspective.
-And that from a Tempur side, we did not have any significant launches.
+The one thing I would want to highlight is when one thinks about 2018, got to keep 2017 in perspective in that from a Tempur side, we did not have any significant launches.

 Scott L. Thompson - Tempur Sealy International, Inc.